What Data Aggregation Is And How It Helps Your Business

 Presentation of the results

-Depending on what you want to analyze and what types of results you want to receive, data aggregation tools may apply various mathematical functions when processing data, such as sum, average, or counting, etc. They’re as follows:
+Depending on what you want to analyze and what types of results you want to receive, data aggregation tools may apply various mathematical functions when processing data, such as sum, average, or counting, etc. The most basic functions include:

 What data can be aggregated?